TIGRLab/TIGRSlurm-Docs/README.md

 high-moby    up   infinite      1   idle downie
 ```

 Which gives you an idea of which partitions are available and more specifically the number of computers as well as their identities.
-For (a lot) more details, check out the official [SLURM Quick Start User Guide](https://slurm.schedmd.com/quickstart.html).
+For (a lot) more details, check out the Slurm official [Quick Start User Guide](https://slurm.schedmd.com/quickstart.html).

-### How to use SLURM
+### How to use Slurm

 #### Submitting your first job
-In order to run a SLURM job, the first thing you will need is a job script.
+In order to run a Slurm job, the first thing you will need is a job script.
 This can be *in any kind of language* such as Bash, Python, MATLAB, or R. In this section we'll stick with Bash for simplicity.
 Suppose that we write up a text file called `hello_slurm.sh` with the following contents:

 ```bash
 #!/bin/bash